Ubersales/ubersales.github.io/src/faq.md

   <p>Our artificial intelligence drives online campaigns in real-time, finds your target audiences, continuously  optimizes traffic for cost and conversion.
 Allowing you to conquer your sales and cut the sales risk from your business.</p>
   <h3 class="ui header">4\.
 Is it a marketplace?</h3>
   <p>No. It is artificial intelligence-driven marketing automation.
 It is your brand and our shopping cart. </p>
-  <p>The AI drives highly optimized buy-Intent-based traffic to the shopping cart on  your branded landing pages.
-We complete the transaction and send you the order.  </p>
+  <p>The AI drives highly optimized traffic which is full of Buyer-Intent to the shopping cart on  your branded landing pages.
+We complete the transaction and send you the order.
+Simple! </p>
   <p>Let's say you are a pizza store, or a nutrition company, or a B2B SaaS vendor, we will create the campaigns, run them, optimize them and drive sales for your business.
 We give you, your desired outcome.
 Sales.</p>
   <h3 class="ui header">5\.
 Am I outsourcing my Online Sales?</h3>
   <p>Yes.
 That is the core concept.
 We take away the #1 issue faced by businesses.
 Online Sales.</p>